-During the month of January, students have the opportunity to engage in such on- and off-campus activities as internships, study abroad, guided study, independent study, etc.
+During the month of January, students have the opportunity to engage in on- and offcampus activities, such as courses , internships, study abroad, guided study and independent study.

 SUMMER STUDY

 Permission shall be obtained in advance to receive credit for work satisfactorily completed at summer sessions of regionally accredited colleges and universities in the U.S. and abroad, or through approved travel study tours.
 Summer courses are also offered on the Wilson Campus.